IBM-CfC-BGC-2021-Team12/ethical-fashion-classifier/README.md

 Note that these scripts are written to be as understandable as possible for a beginner programmer.
 They do not factor repeated code into reusable functions, they use several intermediate variables to make processes clearer, they do not guard against execution on module import (`if __name__=='__main__'`), or use any unnecessary Python features.
 Modifying these scripts to make them more [Pythonic](https://docs.python-guide.org/writing/style/) could be a fun project for an intermediate Pythonista. :)

+## Text Classification

+Text classification is a supervised learning problem where the input is a text document (e.g., a web page), and the output is some category to which the text document belongs.

+For our application, the text documents will be the web pages of fashion brands and the outputs will be `{ETHICAL, UNETHICAL}`.

+For additional background written at an introductory level, see [Machine Learning](machine-learning.md)

 ## Requirements

 To use these scripts you need: